 The Hall on Monday 28th December.
 Photo by Jim Spriggs

-In October this year we were advised that the Undercroft and Chapel were dry which enabled us to move onto the next stage of flood recovery.
-We have been able to do some repair work with the Hall open, however the ground floor reception floor which is laid in brick has deteriorated and is to be replaced.
+In October 2016 we were advised that the Undercroft and Chapel were dry which enabled us to move onto the next stage of flood recovery.
+We have been able to do some repair work with the Hall open, however we did have to close in January whilst the ground floor reception floor which was seriously damaged in the flood was replaced.

 Flood Repair work in the Undercroft in January 2015

-The work will prevent access to parts of the Hall so we have decided to close to visitors in January.
+The work will prevent access to parts of the Hall so we have decided to only open the top floor in February.
 We will also during this time start conservation work in the Chapel and limewash the Undercroft to remove water marks.

-We will also be creating a new visitor entrance and admissions area so that when we open in February we will be ready and raring to go for 2017!
+We will also be creating a new visitor entrance and admissions area so that when we open properly in March we will be ready and raring to go for 2017!